marcusig/woocommerce-product-customizer/src/readme.txt

 == Changelog ==

+* TWEAK: Fix current_layer toggle when closing all layers
 * TWEAK: Added link to full size image in the Admin > Order (link added to the thumbnail)
 * FIX: Default label to view configuration not showing in the admin > Order